olivetreesb/olivetreesb/index.md

 ## How do I use it?

 We have collected some [resources to start with](/start-here), depending on how much time you have to learn about Palestine.
-To go further, we have a fuller list of [resources](/resources) and materials to [learn about Palestine](/learn). .... [against epistemicide](/against-epistemicide)

-*[introductory resources](#palestine-101-introductory-resources)* below that are a great place to start.
-If you would like to go beyond this, we also maintain an ever expanding shared database of *[further resources](#further-resources)*: books, articles, news stories, social media posts, and links to projects of different kinds, which you can access here too.
+If you would like to go beyond this, we also maintain an ever expanding shared database of [further resources](/learn): books, articles, news stories, social media posts, and links to projects of different kinds, which you can access here too.
+Under the page [resources](/resources) you can find a list of practical resources that can be of help when working on Palestine.

-## Folow us and get involved
+## Follow us and get involved
 - [*UCSB Students for Justice in Palestine*](https://www.instagram.com/ucsbsjp/?hl=en).
 - [*UC Divest Coalition at UCSB*](https://www.instagram.com/ucsbdivest/?ref=journal%20Instagram&hl=en).